 The Remote Access page allows you to enter the IP addresses of computers on the WAN (Internet) that will be allowed to access the configuration utility.
-If you do not enter any IP addresses on this page, then all IP addresses on the WAN (all computers) can access the DFL-600's configuration utility - provided they know the correct username and password.
+If you do not enter any IP addresses on this page, then no IP address on the WAN side of the DFL-600 (no computer from the Internet) will be allowed to access the DFL-600's configuration utility.